 Architectural historian Reyner Banham has been a major influence on my work.
 In particular, I consider his 1969 book The Architecture of the Well-Tempered Environment to be a monumental contribution to the discipline of architectural history.

-Banham titled the introductory section of his book "An Unwarranted Apology."
-He wrote:
+Banham titled the introductory section of his book an "Unwarranted Apology."

 "In a world more humanely disposed, and more conscious of where the prime human responsibilities of architects lie, the chapters that follow would need no apology, and probably would never need to be written.
 It would have been apparent long ago that the art and business of creating buildings is not divisible into two intellectually separate parts—structures, on the one hand, and on the other mechanical services.
 Even if industrial habit and contract law appear to impose such a division, it remains false."

 "However obvious it may appear, on the slightest reflection, that the history of architecture should cover the whole of the technological art of creating habitable environments, the fact remains that [it] still deals almost exclusively with the external forms of habitable volumes as revealed by the structures that enclose them."